creviceapp/creviceapp.github.io/practical_example.md

 });
 ```

-The following logs are dump data of Chrome and Explorer:
+The following logs are the dump data of Chrome and Explorer:

 ```
 ForegroundWindow.ThreadId: 0xB20